 The lesson?
 Information is power.
 Yield it.

-If you ask someone to do something, then ask them to repeat your instructions back to you.
-You will quickly find out that your way of giving instructions isn’t exactly as ‘crystal clear’ as you might have imagined them to be.
+When asking someone to do something, ask them to repeat your instructions back to you.
+You will quickly learn that your way of giving instructions isn’t exactly as ‘crystal clear’ as you might think they are.

 If you never get your hands dirty, your team won’t respect you.
 If you get your hands dirty all the time, your team will kick back and applaud you (while watching you do the work).